MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/delete-solution.md

 ms.custom:
 ---

-# Delete a Omni-channel solution
+# Delete Omni-channel solutions

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.0

 [!include[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-When you upgrade your Omni-channel Engagement Hub to the latest release certain managed solutions appears in the **Solutions** page of your Microsoft Dynamics 365 for Customer Engagement organization.
+When you upgrade your Omni-channel Engagement Hub to the latest release, certain managed solutions appears in the **Solutions** page of your Microsoft Dynamics 365 for Customer Engagement organization.
+After the upgrade, you must delete the solution from the previous release if it is not already deleted.

-This topic describes how to delete the older solution from your Customer Engagement organization.
+This topic describes how to delete the solution from the previous releases from your Customer Engagement organization.

-## Delete the OmnichannelCustomerServiceHub solution
+## Delete OmnichannelCustomerServiceHub solution

 1. Sign in to [!INCLUDE[pn_microsoftcrm](../../includes/pn-microsoftcrm.md)] organization.